OverlappingElvis/blob-opera-midi/README.md

 If your MIDI file is already exactly 4 tracks in SATB order:
 - `$ blob-opera-midi song.mid`
-- JSON file will be outputted to `<filename>.mid.json`
+- JSON file will be output to `<filename>.mid.json`

 If your MIDI is not in track order or you want to preview the track assignments:
 - `$ blob-opera-midi song.mid -i` or `$ blob-opera-midi song.mid --interactive`
 - Arrow keys to select parts to map, enter to bring up a dialog with a number input corresponding to MIDI tracks from track graph on right, click (yes, with your mouse) the export button, then `esc` or `q` to exit.
 Alternatively, you can use the `ctrl-e` hotkey to export and immediately exit.
 - JSON file will be exported as `<filename>.mid.json`.

-Add the `--christmas` flag to put Santa hats on the blobs.
+Other command-line flags:
+- `-r` or `--random` to add slight timing drift (may provide more naturalistic sound).
+By default, no drift is added.
+- `-f` or `--free-pitch` to allow notes outside of the comfortable range of the blobs.
+By default, pitches are clamped between 48 and 70, although the actual note produced by a blob may be in a different octave depending on range.
+- `-c` or `--christmas` to make the blobs wear santa hats (no effect when using Method 2 to load a song).

 ### Sideloading the JSON file